 As global competition intensifies and technology forces rapid changes, executives and managers need to understand the key strategic business drivers to lead and manage a business.
 Consultants and investors need to analyze the competitive position and evaluate the quality of strategic execution to suggest improvements and allocate capital.
 Bankers need to scan the changing business landscape to identify potential synergies and suggest mergers and acquisitions.

 We illustrate a streamlined and structured framework to analyze business drivers of companies from a wide range of industries, excluding financial services.
 This framework helps us understand their business model, drill into their financial statements, and assess competitive advantage.

 The analysis proceeds as follows:

-Learn a framework for an analysis of business drivers to understand and lead value creation:
+Learn a framework to analyze business drivers to understand and lead value creation:

 Let us take a walk around your neighborhood.
 Start with a CVS or Walgreens.
 You notice that the actual prescription drug pharmacy is at the back of the store and occupies a small percentage of the total store space.
 Would you be surprised to know that around 67% of the store sales come from prescription drugs?
 You may then wonder why they do not get rid of the front store and run a small pharmacy to increase profit per square foot?
 To be “business literate,” you should know the business drivers of a pharmacy store and understand its layout.

 You then decide to eat something.
 You think that fast food businesses are highly competitive and probably have low margins.
 Here is some data from 2012.